peterchondro/deploy.imx8m-bsp/README.md

 ```
 $ source /opt/fsl-imx-xwayland/5.10-hardknott/environment-setup-cortexa53-crypto-poky-linux
 ```
+### Setup your platform:
+Please visit this website: https://www.nxp.com/document/guide/getting-started-with-the-i-mx-8m-plus-evk:GS-iMX-8M-Plus-EVK

 ### Deploy SDK image into i.MX8M Plus platform:
 Prepare your SD card and plug in to your host PC.
+It is better to format your SD card first as FAT format before any further step.
 Find and define the location of your SD card:
 ```
 $ export DEVSD=/dev/sdb
 ```